 A common defense mounted by property owners in Pennsylvania to escape liability is claiming that they were not aware of the injury-causing hazardous condition and thus could not have been expected to remedy the hazard or warn visitors about it.

 Our Philadelphia premises liability accident lawyer says that you could still collect compensation even if the property owner or occupier claims that they did not know about the unsafe condition on their property.
-An experienced lawyer might be able to prove that the property owner should have known about the dangerous condition by inspecting the premises more frequently.
+An experienced lawyers might be able to prove that the property owner should have known about the dangerous condition by inspecting the premises more frequently.

 Are Property Owners Liable for Third Parties’ Criminal Acts?